Dr. Shannon Johnson, DVM

 Certified Veterinary Technician

 Although her given name is Elizabeth, she likes to be called Beth.
 She is a 2016 graduate of Oklahoma State University Oklahoma City Campus Veterinary Technology program.
 Beth came to work for Gentle Care in November of 2016 as a technician with a passion for working with patients and giving the best medical care possible, allowing them to live their lives’ as comfortably as possible.
-Other passions within Veterinary medicine include wound care and parasitology with plans to become a nationally Registered Veterinary Technician with the completion of her national boards.
+Other passions within Veterinary medicine include wound care and Parasitology with plans to become a nationally Registered Veterinary Technician with the completion of her national boards.
 In addition to working, Beth enjoys reading, watching movies, spending time with friends, and writing non-fiction short stories.
-She shares her home with a 1 year old brown and grey tabby feline named Bandit.
+She shares her home with a 1 year old brown and a grey tabby feline named Bandit.

 Pictured with Callie Moore

 Kyle has been working with Dr. Chris at Gentle Care since June of 2008 starting as a Patient Care Coordinator and working his way up to a Veterinary Assistant.
 He loves the challenges he overcomes every day with patient care and his favorite part of the job is taking and looking at x-rays.
 Kyle is currently attending graduate school at Rose State College to become a Radiology Technician, working with Human patients.
-When not a full time student or working with furry patients, Kyle enjoys spending time with his wife, Skyler, their two dogs named Zoe and Sasha, 4 cats named Mr. Kittykins, Puma, Thorin Oakenshield, and Biggie Shorty.
+When not a full-time student or working with furry patients, Kyle enjoys spending time with his wife, Skyler, their two dogs named Zoe and Sasha, 4 cats named Mr. Kittykins, Puma, Thorin Oakenshield, and Biggie Shorty.
 His hobbies include watching superhero shows, playing video games, and spending time with family.

 Kennel Technician/Veterinary Assistant

 Danielle, also known as Dani, joined the Gentle Care family in January of 2017 as a Kennel Technician and Veterinary Assistant.
 She was born in Oklahoma City but moved to and has spent most her life in Norman, Oklahoma where she graduated from the Moore-Norman Technology Center Veterinary Assistant program in May of 2016.
 Dani began working for a veterinary clinic in Moore upon graduation where she honed her skills as a Kennel Technician before joining our family.
 She felt the most utmost importance to our clinic is the care and commitment to our clients and patients as we treat them as family.
 Dani’s dream is to attend Oklahoma State University to earn her Doctorate in Veterinary Medicine to continue her passion of providing the utmost care for clients and patients.
-In her spare time away from work, she enjoys skateboarding with her cousin, and watching T.V. shows and movies with her family.
+In her spare time away from work, she enjoys skateboarding with her cousin and watching T.V. shows and movies with her family.

 Sara has been a member of the Gentle Care family since January of 2017.
 Her enjoyment of work comes from interacting with the patients, knowing her work contributes to the growth, well-being, and relationships of our clients and patients.
 Sara calls Yukon, Oklahoma home as she graduated from Yukon High School in 2009 and has strong ties to the local 4-H in which she participated in its start-up and continued to raise and show pigs.
 Her passion for animals has always been strong, growing up she was surrounded by dogs ranging from Bulldogs to German Shepherds.
 Her passions outside of work consist of spending time with her fiancée and family which consists of, loving her two cats Lionel (as in Richie) a gray and white Domestic Shorthair and Lemmy (as in Kilmister) a white and brown Siamese mix, music and collecting vinyl records.